- Housing & Adult Social Services

 - Full time 35 hours per week

-Islington Council offers a wide range of high quality Apprenticeship Pathways that combine working in a great job, comprehensive training and development opportunities and a competitive salary.
+Islington Council offers a wide range of high quality apprenticeships that combine working in a great job, comprehensive training and development opportunities and a competitive salary.

-Our Caretaker Apprenticeship Pathway consists of a year long opportunity to build on your problem solving and customer service skills and apply your ‘can-do’ attitude whilst working towards a Facilities Services qualification.
-Following the initial application process successful applicants will join Islington Council’s Estate Services working with either the Upper Street, Holland Walk or St Johns Street teams.
+Our Income Recovery Apprenticeship Pathway consists of a 2 year opportunity to build on your communication skills and customer service skills whilst working towards a Housing Property Management qualification.
+Following the initial application process, the successful applicant will join the St Johns Housing Office to experience working alongside the Income Recovery Team.
+The apprentice will assist the team to support residents in the St Johns/Clerkenwell or Holland Walk area.

-The Job – Working as an Apprentice Caretaker for the Council you will:
+The Job - Working as an Income Recovery Apprentice for the Council you will:

 Training and Development – Within your role you will:

-• Complete a Level 2 BTEC qualification in Facilities Services funded by the Council.
-This will involve attendance at a college and/or completing tasks in the workplace (depending on specific course requirement).
+- Complete a Level 2 Housing Property Management Assistant qualification.
+This will involve attendance at a college and/or completing tasks in the workplace

-• Join the Apprenticeship Pathway personal and professional development programme that will involve a series of varied development activities and events throughout your year with the Council
+- Join the Apprenticeship personal and professional development programme that will involve a series of varied development activities and events throughout your year with the Council

 Working in Islington Council